polterguy/phosphorusfive/plugins/p5.lambda/README.md

       innerValue:Foo bar
 ```

-What happens in the above example, is that as *[eval]* comes to the *[insert-after]* Active Event invocation,
+What happens in the above example, is that when *[eval]* comes to the *[insert-after]* Active Event invocation,
 there exists no *[create-literal-widget]* in the execution tree.
 The invocation to the *[insert-after]* Active Event
 however, injects this node just after the *[insert-after]* node in the execution tree.
 When the instruction pointer
 is done evaluating *[insert-after]*, it finds a new Active Event invocation, being our newly added *[create-literal-widget]*
 Active Event reference, which in turn evaluates, creating our Literal widget.

-If you change the above code to using *[insert-after]* instead, there will be no Literal widget after evaluation,
+If you change the above code to using *[insert-before]* instead, there will be no Literal widget after evaluation,
-but the node hierarchy is clearly changed, as you can see in the output, after evaluation of your Hyperlambda.
+but the node hierarchy is clearly changed, as you can see in the output.

 ```
 insert-before:x: